arapulido/arapulido.github.io/blog/_posts/2024-08-19-keda-cluster-agent.markdown

 ## Deploying KEDA

 Support to use the Cluster Agent as proxy was added in version `2.15` of KEDA, so that's the minimum version that we need to deploy.

-1. Deploy KEDA using the Helm chart:
+We will deploy KEDA using the Helm chart:

 ```sh
 helm repo add kedacore https://kedacore.github.io/charts